aws/amazon-vpc-cni-k8s/cmd/cni-metrics-helper/README.md

 ### Installing the cni-metrics-helper
 ```
-kubectl apply -f v1.5/cni-metrics-helper.yaml
+kubectl apply -f v1.6/cni-metrics-helper.yaml
 ```

-Adding this will publish the following metrics to CloudWatch:
+Adding the CNI metrics helper will publish the following metrics to CloudWatch:
 ```
 "addReqCount",
 "assignIPAddresses",